BUGKINGYT/yes/README.md

-the board is a poker chip
+the board is a light up poker chip